 After filling everything out online, you would think we could submit it online, too, right?

-This online application created a straightforward package that we needed to print, sign, and mail.
+This online application created a straightforward package we needed to print, sign, and mail.
 It also included a customized envelope template that said “official absentee balloting material” with our local election office address pre-populated.
-As I mentioned before, we do not know how to buy stamps here.
-But, if we could mail them from the U.S., postage was free.
+As I mentioned, we do not know how to buy stamps here.
+But, if we could mail them from the U.S., postage would be free.
 So after we signed the packages, we emailed them to Jordan’s dad and asked him to print them and mail them for us.
 Thanks, Bill!

 Viola!
 Our process of requesting our absentee ballot to vote while living abroad was complete.
 And we completed it well before the required registration deadline of October 4, 2020.

-Fast-forward to September, and we each received an email with the subject, “November 03, 2020, Statewide General Election”.
+Fast-forward to September, and we received an email with the subject, “November 03, 2020, Statewide General Election”.
 There were two documents attached to the email.
-The first file included instructions on how to complete the ballot along with a cover sheet.
-Because of course, we could fax our ballot back if we wanted to.
+The first file included instructions on how to complete the ballot, along with a cover sheet.
+Because, of course, we could fax our ballot back if we wanted to.
 The second attachment was our actual ballot.

-The process is simple: we fill out the ballot, sign it, and email it (or fax, if you are feeling old-fashioned) back to the same email address that sent it.
+The process is simple: we fill out the ballot, sign it, and email it (or fax it, if you are feeling old-fashioned) back to the same email address that sent it.
 It almost seems too easy.